 F. The arbitrator shall have no authority to add to, ignore, modify or amend the terms of these Bylaws.

 The properties and assets of this nonprofit association are irrevocably dedicated to nonprofit purposes.
-No part of the net earnings, properties, or assets of this association, on dissolution or otherwise, shall inure to the benefit of any private person or individual, or any member, director, officer or employee of this association.
-Upon dissolution, all remaining properties and assets of the Association shall be distributed and paid over to an organization dedicated to nonprofit purposes which has established its tax-exempt status under Internal Revenue Code Section 501(c) or equivalent statute.
+No part of the net earnings, properties, or assets of this association, on dissolution or otherwise, shall inure to the benefit of any private person or individual, or any Member, Director, Officer or Employee of this association.
+Upon dissolution, all remaining properties and assets of the Association shall be distributed and paid over to an organization dedicated to nonprofit purposes which has established its tax-exempt status under Internal Revenue Code Section 501(c) or equivalent statute.20.
+AMENDMENT.

-These Bylaws may be amended by a majority vote of the Regular Members in Good Standing present and voting at any regular meeting, provided that a copy of the proposed amendment shall have been circulated, together with a copy of the pertinent section of the Bylaws to be amended, as part of the meeting notice and agenda at least seven (7) days prior to the regular meeting at which the amendment is to be acted upon.
-An amendment of these Bylaws may be proposed by the Board of Directors or by ten percent (10%) of the Regular Members in Good Standing, provided that such amendment is first presented to the Board of Directors for review and revision as the Board of Directors deems appropriate prior to submission to the membership.
+These Bylaws may be amended by a majority vote of the Members eligible to vote, present and voting at any regular meeting, provided that a copy of the proposed amendment shall have been circulated, together with a copy of the pertinent section of the Bylaws to be amended, as part of the meeting notice and agenda at least seven (7) days prior to the regular meeting at which the amendment is to be acted upon.
+An amendment of these Bylaws may be proposed by the Board or by a petition signed by ten percent (10%) of the Members eligible to vote , provided that such amendment is first presented to the Board for review and revision as the Board deems appropriate prior to submission to the membership.
+CERTIFICATION

 I, the undersigned, do hereby certify:

 1. That I am the duly elected and acting Secretary of the Association; and

 2. That the foregoing bylaws comprising 18 pages constitute the Bylaws of said Association.

 IN WITNESS WHEREOF, I have hereunto subscribed my name on ______________, 2020.